FlowerSuNa/My_Study/Time_Series.md

 <br>

-Time series problems are intrinsically dynamic and moving.
+Time series problems are **intrinsically dynamic and moving**.
 This amplifies the sensitivity to overfitting and can also make it challenging for some models to find predictive signals to begin with.

 <br>

-Most advanced machine learning algorithms (e.g., XGBoost) are not time-aware.
+Most advanced machine learning algorithms (e.g., XGBoost) are **not time-aware**.
 They typically look at one row at a time when forming predictions.
-In order to use these methods for forecasting, we need to derive informative features, based on past and present data in time.
+In order to use these methods for forecasting, we need to derive informative features, based on **past and present data in time**.

 <br>